Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

 In recent years, a growing number of celebrities have invested in or even started their own alcoholic beverage brands.
-George Clooney and Diddy were among the first years ago, but now Blake Lively, Dwayne Johnson, Bryan Cranston, Eva Longoria, Gabrielle Union, Nick Jonas, Kate Hudson, Blake Shelton and others have joined the seemingly endless list of celebrities with alcohol-related product lines.
+George Clooney was among the first, but now Blake Lively, Dwayne Johnson, Bryan Cranston, Eva Longoria, Gabrielle Union, Nick Jonas, Kate Hudson, Blake Shelton and others have joined the seemingly endless list of stars with alcohol-related product lines.

 For these stars, the gambit has undoubtedly paid off.
 As they say, the rich get richer.
 But as a business owner, you can get buzzed just like your favorite stars — no drop of alcohol needed.
 It’s just a matter of finding the right celebrity investor.